Halibut-Electronics/SOAR-Documentation/Developer-Guide.md

 If the SOAR is totally bricked (so that the boot loader isn't even running), the arrows will be gray'd out too.
 That (probably) ok, we can fix this.

 ### Downloading New Firmware
-Halibut Electronics will make new firmware available somewhere **TODO** Provide link, probably the Releases section of GitHub.
+New releases of firmware are available here: https://electronics.halibut.com/releases/SOAR/

-Download the `latest` release.
+Files are date stamped.
+Download the latest release.
 This will give you a file that ends with `.hex`.
 This is the firmware file.
 Note this filename and location.

 ### Flash the Firmware
 Click on the Document icon, `Open HEX File`.
 Load the `.hex` file you just downloaded.